The Gauss Image Problem with Weak Aleksandrov Condition: Preliminaries

-The radial Gauss image $\balpha_K$ maps sets of $\sn$ to sets of $\sn$.
-Outside of a spherical Lebesgue measure zero set, the multivalued map $\balpha_K$ is singular valued.
+The radial Gauss Image map, $\balpha_K$, maps sets of $\sn$ to sets of $\sn$.
+Outside of a spherical set of Lebesgue measure zero, the multivalued map $\balpha_K$ is singular valued.
 It is known that $\balpha_K$ maps Borel measurable sets to Lebesgue measurable sets.
-See \cite{S14} for both of these results.
+See p.88--89 in \cite{S14} for both of these results.
 We denote the restriction of $\balpha_K$ to the corresponding singular valued map by $\alpha_K$.
-For details, see \cite{GIP}.
+For additional details, we refer the reader to \cite{GIP}.